auto8-app/devops-builds/Readme.md

 </p>

 ### About Auto8 DevOps
-Auto8 DevOps is a robust solution dedicated to streamlining and automating DevOps workflows.
 Our mission is to simplify complex processes and enhance productivity by automating tedious tasks associated with server management, software installation, backups, and database operations.

 <p align="center">
 <img src="app.png">